2015 World Series: Aftermath

+The Royals became the first team and in World Series history to start three pitchers—Yordano Ventura, Edinson Volquez, and Cueto—born outside the United States.
+Later, the Astros would accomplish this feat when they started four foreign-born pitchers in the 2021 World Series.

+The Mets and Royals met on Opening Day of the 2016 season, on April 3, 2016, for a Sunday Night Baseball game in Kansas City.
+It was the first ever time in MLB history a defending champion opened against the team they beat in the World Series.
+The Mets and Royals split the short two-game series to start the season, while the Mets would sweep the other half of their four games season series at Citi Field in June.

 As was the case with their 1985 championship, the Royals missed the postseason a year after winning the World Series.
 After 81 and 80-win seasons for the next two years, a pair of 100-loss seasons followed in 2018 and 2019, during which management dismantled the core of the 2015 team and Ned Yost retired from managing.
+Of the players who played for the 2015 Royals, only Salvador Pérez remained with the team as of 2023.
 The Mets qualified for the 2016 National League Wild Card Game after an 87-win season, but lost to the San Francisco Giants.
 This was followed by a 70-win season in Terry Collins' final year as manager.
+Both teams would next win a postseason series a day apart in 2024 when both won their respective Wild Card Series match-ups (against Baltimore and Milwaukee, respectively) to advance to the Division Series.